What are ERC-20 tokens, and how do they work?

 China is trying to launch a national cryptocurrency , and other nations may follow suit.
 ERC-20 could serve as the basis behind a new national digital currency.
 At the very least, countries could turn to these standards as inspiration for how to develop a new cryptocurrency.

 As new generations of investors lose faith in the traditional stock market, ERC-20 may provide an alternative.
-ERC-20 tokens like CHSB can give users a say in the future of their companies.
+ERC-20 tokens like SwissBorg's can give users a say in the future of their companies.
 As more companies and investors start using tokens like this, it could change how businesses manage stock ownership.
 Business as a whole could become more communal.

 When Ethereum emerged in 2015, it provided a world of new opportunities to blockchain developers and enthusiasts.
 Five years later, ERC-20 tokens are still a driving force behind some of crypto’s most disruptive innovations.
 Cryptocurrency and blockchain already held disruptive potential, but ERC-20 took it further.

 ERC-20 tokens make cryptocurrency more accessible and secure for investors and developers alike.
-If you’ve wanted to get involved in crypto but have some reservations, tokens like CHSB are an excellent place to start.
+If you’ve wanted to get involved in crypto but have some reservations, tokens like CHSB (now BORG) are an excellent place to start.